-- Up to 48 hours storage at each lot in the pressure sewer pumping system' wastewater collection tanks - Flexibility in the operation of the pressure sewer network - Reticulation is designed in loops where possible to enable redundancy in the supply of drinking water for most homes - Remote monitoring of failure alarms at each lot in the pressure sewer pumping system - Storage in the flow balance tanks at the LWC - Critical equipment at the LWC will be installed in duty/standby configuration to ensure adequate redundancy - Back-up generator onsite at the LWC. - Control panel design that enables simple connection to a mobile generator - Remote monitoring of failure alarms on critical infrastructure at the LWC.
+• Up to 24 hours storage at each wet well in each building's pressure sewage pumping station and overflow to Sydney Water's sewerage system

+- Remote monitoring of failure alarms at each lot in the pressure sewer pumping system - Storage in the flow balance tanks at the LWC - Critical equipment at the LWC will be installed in duty/standby configuration to ensure adequate redundancy - Dual power supplies onsite at the LWC. - Remote monitoring of failure alarms on critical infrastructure at the LWC.